 Southern North Sea

-Ekofisk is a hub for petroleum activities in this area, and many fields are tied in to the Ekofisk infrastructure for onwards transport.
-Oil and gas from these fields are transported by ship or pipeline to onshore facilities in the UK and continental Europe.
+Oil and gas from fields in this area are transported by ship or pipeline to onshore facilities in the UK and continental Europe.

 Central North Sea

 The first oil discovery on the Norwegian continental shelf was made in this area.
 The Balder field was proven as early as 1967, but not developed until 30 years later.

 The first development in the area was the Frigg gas field, which came on stream in 1977 and produced for nearly 30 years, until it was shut down in 2004.
 Several fields in this area have recently started production or are under development.
 The Johan Sverdrup field is the fifth largest oil discovery ever made on the Norwegian shelf.
 The field is being develop in several stages and the production is expected to start in the autumn of 2019.